 At her initial consult, Maeve disclosed that she felt most well when lying in her recliner.
 Five months later she said “I am most well when I pace myself”, showing she recognised the role she could play in her own wellness.

 Now Maeve says she is most well when she has practiced yoga and is doing the things she loves, such as spending time with family and friends and gentle outdoor activities, even though she may not be pain free during these activities.

 I realise now that “being well” means acceptance of life as it is now, not as it would be if I were pain free.
 Yoga practice and concepts of yogic education underpinned this realisation.

-Benefits of regular yoga show up in tough times
+Benefits of regular yoga practice show up in tough times

 Twelve months after beginning Yoga for Pain, a long car drive caused Maeve’s back to flare up.
 She couldn’t move.

 I ran a guided relaxation for Maeve that helped her find space around her pain.
 At the end of the session she looked twenty years younger.

 Maeve resumed a regular practice on her own, going right back to basics and again gradually building up.

 She is now back in group classes with a very graceful practice.